circlefin/malachite/Docs/architecture/adr-overall-architecture.md

     Precommit,
 ```

+TODO: Consolidate the terminology around Events and Messages.

-#### Operation
+##### Operation
-Votes are sent by the executor to the Vote keeper module it expects that any thresholds seen for the first time are returned in the results.
+The Executor sends votes to the Vote Keeper module.
+The Executor expects that whenever the Keeper observes any threshold of votes for the first time it returns that to the Executor.

-Based on its state and the results received from the Vote keeper, the executor sends events to the Consensus State Machine which, once it processes the executor events, returns consensus related messages back to the executor.
-The executor then processes these messages and sends them to the peer-to-peer layer, the host system or other external modules.
+Based on its state and the results received from the Vote Keeper, the Executor sends events to the Round State Machine which, once it processes the Executor events, returns consensus-related messages back to the Executor.
+The Executor then processes these messages and sends them to the peer-to-peer layer, the host system, or other external modules.

-#### Output Messages (External Dependencies)
+##### Output Messages (External Dependencies)
 ```rust
 pub enum Output<C>
 where